Factbox: Who's who on the new EU executive

 COMMISSIONER, ENVIRONMENT & FISHERIES, KARMENU VELLA

 Malta, center-left, 64.
-Architect, civil engineer and veteran minister, including in tourism.
-At hearing, was pressed on Malta's failure to protect migratory birds from hunters and pledge to enforce EU rules on all governments.
+Architect, civil engineer and veteran minister, including tourism.
+At the hearing, Vella was pressed on Malta's failure to protect migratory birds from hunters and pledged to enforce EU rules on all governments.

 COMMISSIONER, EDUCATION & CULTURE, TIBOR NAVRACSICS